Wildlife on Mercer Island

 • Talk with your neighbors and make sure no one is feeding wildlife or leaving food sources out.

-• Keep your pets supervised when outdoors, keep dogs leashed when recreating or in more desolate areas.
+• Supervise your pets when outdoors, keep dogs leashed.

 • Bring your pets in at night or when supervision isn’t possible.